About the RACGP Board

 The Royal Australian College of General Practitioners (RACGP) is governed by the RACGP Board.

-Chair of RACGP Rural, Chair of RACGP Aboriginal and Torres Strait Islander Health, Chair of RACGP Specific Interests, a general practice Registrar Representative, and any additional members co-opted by the Board to the extent allowable under the RACGP Constitution.
+Chair of RACGP Rural, Chair of RACGP Aboriginal and Torres Strait Islander Health, Chair of RACGP Specific Interests, a GPs in Training representative, and any additional members co-opted by the Board to the extent allowable under the RACGP Constitution.

-- Chair of the National Faculty of Aboriginal and Torres Strait Islander Health
+- Chair of RACGP Aboriginal and Torres Strait Islander Health

-- Chair of the Fincance Audit and Risk Management Committee
+- Chair of the Finance Audit and Risk Management Committee

-RACGP Directors and staff are expected to uphold the workplace values of the RACGP.
-The RACGP’s values include:
+RACGP directors and staff members are expected to uphold the workplace values of the RACGP.
+These values include:

 Forward thinking and proactive leaders who lead by example and empower staff to create and drive innovation.

 Honouring our organisational vision and mission statement by constantly striving for excellence in service delivery and advancement in the field.

 Committed to acting with morality, integrity and transparency in serving the best interests of all stakeholders.